-The Faraday constant F is in turn derived from the elemental charge e (the charge per electron: 1.602×10^{-19} C) multiplied by Avogrado's number N_A (the number of particles to a mole: 6.023×10^{23} mol-1) yielding a value for F of 96 485.34 C · mol-1.
+The Faraday constant F is in turn derived from the elemental charge e (the charge per electron: $1.602 \times 10^{-19}$ C) multiplied by Avogrado's number NA (the number of particles to a mole: $6.023 \times 10^{23}$ mol-1) yielding a value for F of 96 485.34 C · mol-1.

-By applying the laws of chemical potential and adding the electrical work necessitated by the presence of differently charged ions, next to an excess or a depletion of electrons in an electrode inserted to an electrolyte, the processes at the electrode/electrolyte can be described and the Nernst-equation is accessible [125, p.
-67 et seqq., et sqq.]:
+By applying the laws of chemical potential and adding the electrical work necessitated by the presence of differently charged ions, next to an excess or a depletion of electrons in an electrode inserted to an electrolyte, the processes at the electrode/electrolyte interface can be described and the Nernst equation can be derived [125, p.
+67 ff.]: